 Solactive, AG, a third party unaffiliated with the Adviser calculates the Global Index (the "Index") (the "Global Index Calculation Agent").
 The Global Index Calculation Agent, using the rules-based methodology, calculates, maintains, and disseminates the Global Index on a daily basis.
 The Adviser has established policies and procedures designed to prevent non-public information about pending changes to the Global Index from being used or disseminated in an improper manner.
-Furthermore, the Adviser has established policies and procedures designed to prevent improper use and dissemination of non-public information about the Fund's portfolio strategies.
+Furthermore, the Adviser has established policies and procedures designed to prevent the Fund's portfolio strategies.